Skyway Estates Airport

-Skyway Estates Airport (ICAO: K60G, FAA LID: 60G) is a privately-owned, public use general aviation airport located approximately 4 miles north of Eaton Rapids in Eaton Rapids Township, Eaton County, Michigan, United States.
+Skyway Estates Airport (ICAO: K60G, FAA LID: 60G) is a privately owned, public use general aviation airport located approximately 4 miles north of Eaton Rapids in Eaton Rapids Township, Eaton County, Michigan, United States.

 Facilities and aircraft

 Skyway Estates Airport has one runway.
 The airport is attended intermittently, and only during the day.

 The airport has one runway, designated as runway 8/26.
 It measures 2,653 x 100 ft (809 x 30 m) and is made of turf.
 For the 12-month period ending December 31, 2019, the airport has 504 aircraft operations per year, an average of 42 per month.
-It is comprised entirely of general aviation.
+It is entirely general aviation.
 For the same time period, 10 aircraft are based at the airport, all single-engine airplanes.

 The airport does not have a fixed-base operator, and no fuel is available.

 The airport is accessible by road from Columbia Highway, and is located approximately 1 mile west of M-99.